zolbayars/asuu.me/README.md

 #### v1.0
 * Basic Q&A for anonymous, and signed in users
   * Quick question
+    * When question was added, show it on top of the list (or reload the list)
+    * Show alert when the question was added successfully
+    * Clear Input after question was added
+  * Add detailed question form
   * Detailed question
+    * Basic form with following functionalities and fields:
+      * Title
+      * Question body
+        * Markdown
+      * Tag
+        * Auto completion
 * Show list of questions on the homepage -> OK
 * Question detail page
   * Upvote, Downvote the question